-Over the next year, Sosne Kondé Policy Solutions will be compiling relevant articles about the following education reform topics:
+From 2016-2017, Sosne Kondé Policy Solutions compiled relevant articles about the following education reform topics:

 - Structural or institutional changes to schools

 September 6, 2016 – THE POTENTIAL POLICY IMPLICATIONS OF INCLUSION